CHEMICAL FREE INGREDIENTS

 Eucalyptus globulus is steam distilled from the leaves with a thin, clear consistency.

-It is most well-known for its benefits for respiratory infection including congestion, mucus buildup and inflammation from colds, flu, fever, sinusitis and bronchitis.
+It is most well-known for its benefits with respiratory infection including congestion, mucus buildup and inflammation from colds, flu, fever, sinusitis and bronchitis.

 Documentation suggests Eucalyptus assists with some infectious disease, bacterial (particularly respiratory and urinary) infection & parasitic infection.

-It’s also a great to use in massage to ease tension, muscular pain, rheumatism, and arthritis.
+It’s also be effective in massage to ease headaches, tension, muscular pain, rheumatism, and arthritis.

 Boswellia Serrata is hydro/steam distilled from the resin with a thin consistency and a pale-yellow color.